Falklands, South Georgia & Antarctica

 Gratuity Gratuities are voluntary and can be given at the end of your cruise.
 If you are pleased with the service on board, we recommend that you tip US$10 to US$15 per person per day,

 Gratuities are voluntary and can be given at the end of your cruise.
 If you are pleased with the service on board, we recommend that you tip US$10 to US$15 per person per day,

-Save 15% on Standard Cabins
+Save up to 30% on Standard and 35% on Premium Cabins

 Book by 31 August 2017 to enjoy the following savings, which are specific to the departure dates listed (subject to availability):